The 17-ICML abstract submission is officially closed (the deadline was March 15).

-First and middle name, surname, institution, department (optional), mailing address, city and country, telephone number and e-mail address, for urgency correspondence and future notification on the abstract evaluation outcome.
+First and middle name, surname, institution, department, mailing address, city and country, telephone number and e-mail address, for urgency correspondence and future notification on the abstract evaluation outcome.

 - Acceptance of the abstract submission policy and regulations - also on behalf of the co-authors - in particular:

-- release of the permission to include the abstract, if selected, in the 16-ICML Abstract Book, published electronically online in the Wiley Online Library by John Wiley and Sons, Inc. as a supplement to “Hematological Oncology”;
+- release of the permission to include the abstract, if selected, in the 17-ICML Abstract Book, published electronically in the Wiley Online Library by John Wiley and Sons, Inc. as a supplement to “Hematological Oncology”;

-- release of the permission to record his/her presentation during16-ICML for multimedia coverage and inclusion in the 16-ICML webcast;
+- release of the permission to live-stream, record for multimedia coverage and include his/her presentation in the 17-ICML on-demand resources;

 - disclosure of the conflict of interest;

-- no prior publication of the same abstract, except for Encore abstracts (see below), and no inclusion of the abstract in the scientific material provided during the 16-ICML satellite symposia (the company organizing the satellite symposium undertakes to verify that the abstracts included in the symposium material are formally different from those submitted at 16-ICML);
+- no prior publication of the same abstract, except for Encore abstracts (see below), and no inclusion of the abstract in the scientific material provided during the 17-ICML satellite symposia (the company organizing the satellite symposium undertakes to verify that the abstracts included in the symposium material are formally different from those submitted at 17-ICML);

 - withdrawal policy:

-- all abstracts that have been selected for oral or poster presentation must be presented and will be included in the 16-ICML Abstract Book;
+- all abstracts that have been selected for oral or poster presentation must be presented and will be included in the 17-ICML Abstract Book;

-- abstracts selected for publication only will be included in the 16-ICML Abstract Book, unless explicitly indicated during the submission (ticking the Withdrawal check-box).
+- abstracts selected for publication only will be included in the 17-ICML Abstract Book, unless explicitly indicated during the submission (ticking the Withdrawal check-box).

 No abstract withdrawal request will be accepted if received after the deadline.

-- Co-authors’ first and middle name initials, surname, institution, department (optional), city and country, e-mail address.
+- Co-authors’ first and middle name initials, surname, institution, department, city and country, e-mail address.

 - oral presentation (general sessions and “Focus on…” sessions)